danielmiessler/fabric/Web Interface MOD Readme Files/WEB V2 Install Guide.md

 No build step is required after installation.

-Step 4: Update Shell Configuration
+## Step 3: Update Shell Configuration if not already done from your fabric installation
 For Mac/Linux users:

 Add environment variables to your ~/.bashrc (Linux) or ~/.zshrc (Mac) file: